thenexthub/Codira/docs/DebuggingTheCompiler.md

    partitioning a module into unoptimized and optimized modules.

 For more information and a high level example, see:
-./swift/utils/bug_reducer/README.md.
+./language/utils/bug_reducer/README.md.

 ### Syncing branches during bisects

 When bisecting it might be necessary to run the `update-checkout` script each time you change shas.
-To do this you can pass `--match-timestamp` to automatically checkout match the timestamp of the `swiftlang/swift` repo across the other repos.
+To do this you can pass `--match-timestamp` to automatically checkout match the timestamp of the `languagelang/language` repo across the other repos.

 ## Disabling PCH Verification

 Sometimes one needs to try to compile against PCH modules where the PCH version verification checking is too strict.
-To work around this, one can disable the checking by passing in to swift:
+To work around this, one can disable the checking by passing in to language:

 ```sh
 -Xcc -Xclang -Xcc -fno-validate-pch